 VIOLATION OF DRESS CODE

 If the principal determines that a student’s clothing does not comply with Board policy, his/her parent/guardian may be asked to bring an appropriate change of clothes to school, or the student may be asked to leave an after-school activity.
-The student may also receive

-Disciplinary consequences for violating the school’s dress code policy.
+The student may also receive disciplinary consequences for violating the school’s dress code policy.
 Repeated violations may result in progressively more serious consequences.

 NOTE: The principal or the principal’s designee has the final authority for interpreting whether a student’s apparel/appearance conforms to the dress code and hinders the education/safety of all students.